NLP-W01-KSU/nlp-course-project/README.md

-# EduGen - AI-Powered Educational Content Generator
+# TailorED - AI-Powered Educational Content Generator

 A research prototype that uses AI to generate personalized educational content for students and tutors.

-## What is EduGen?
+## What is TailorED?

-EduGen helps create tailored educational content:
+TailorED helps create tailored educational content:
 - **For Students**: Simplifies complex course material into easy-to-understand explanations
 - **For Tutors**: Generates lesson plans, study guides, and teaching materials